curv3d/curv/docs/v-rep/Volume_Data.rst

 Varieties of Volume Data Structures
 -----------------------------------
+3D arrays of distance values (**voxel arrays**) are a universal volume data structure.
-On the GPU, **voxel arrays** are hardware accelerated, and are therefore an efficient and popular choice for representing a discrete signed distance field.
+On the GPU, voxel arrays are hardware accelerated.
+This all makes them a popular choice for representing a discrete signed distance field.
 Two problems:

 * They can consume a lot of memory.